Qirvo/qirvo-echo-cli/README.md

 ### 1. Setup and Authentication

-The CLI connects to the Qirvo Dashboard and requires authentication. **Firebase configuration is built-in** - no setup required!
+The CLI connects to the Qirvo Dashboard using secure backend authentication. **No Firebase configuration required!**

 **Simply run the setup command:**
 ```bash